 What is Multithreading?

 Multithreading is a specific form of concurrency where a single process can have multiple threads (or sub-processes) executing concurrently.
-Unlike processes, which are independent and cannot communicate directly, threads share the same memory space and can interact with each other more efficiently.
+Unlike processes, which don’t share memory by default and communicate through explicit IPC mechanisms (pipes, shared memory, sockets), threads share the same memory space and can interact with each other more efficiently.

 Why is Concurrency Important?